andyil/s3shutil/README.rst

     import s3shutil
     s3shutil.copytree('s3://bucket/remote/files/', '/home/myuser/my-directory/')

-**Download a directory tree from s3.**
+**Upload a directory tree to s3.**

-Just replace the order of the arguments, as you might have expected.
+Just replace the order of the arguments, as you probably expected.

 .. code-block:: python